Marcus A. Brubaker

 Toyota Technological Institute at Chicago

 My most recent project, "Lost!
 Leveraging the Crowd for Probabilistic Visual Self-Localization" with Andreas Geiger and Raquel Urtasun, has been accepted for an oral presentation at CVPR 2013.
-See the project website for the video and paper; code will be made available shortly.
+See the project website for the video and paper.

 My paper with Jianhua Zhao and John L. Rubinstein is now available: TMaCS: A hybrid template matching and classification system for partially-automated particle selection.
 Source can be found here.